(435) 259-6670 info@revegetation.org

 The best strategy for managing these weeds on your property is by reducing the amount of viable seeds in the soil.
 This can be done with a combination of methods based on the time of year and the growth stage of the plants.
 Controlling these weeds will likely take more than one year, but don’t be discouraged!
 Every effort counts towards lessening next year’s crop.

-Options for managing cheatgrass & foxtail by time of year
+Options for managing cheatgrass & foxtail

 TIME OF YEAR: Late winter and early spring